quinngrier/keepass/README.txt

-This directory contains a copy of the official portable version of KeePass 2.28 that is preconfigured to be used in a special way.
+This directory contains a preconfigured copy of the official portable version of KeePass 2.28.
 KeePass is an excellent password manager, but the natural ways of using it can be problematic.
-This special way of using it, which involves using its global auto-type feature, solves all of these problems.
-Even if you're not interested in using this preconfigured copy of KeePass, you might still enjoy the motivation behind it.
+Fortunately, this can be solved by using the global auto-type feature in a special way.
+The configuration is tailored to this solution, but the discussion of the solution is most important.
+Even if you're not interested in actually using this copy of KeePass, you might still enjoy reading further.

 Motivation